onewelcome/identity-cloud-documentation/docs/products/access/topics/general-app-config/identity-providers/identity-providers.md

 See the [Example Scripts](../../custom-registration/custom-api-example.md) for help to create the scripts.

-## Configure a Onegini CIM API Identity Provider
+## Configure a OneWelcome CIM API Identity Provider

-The Onegini CIM API Identity Provider combines the flexibility of the Custom API Identity Provider with out-of-the-box integrations of
+The OneWelcome CIM API Identity Provider combines the flexibility of the Custom API Identity Provider with out-of-the-box integrations of
-Onegini CIM.
+OneWelcome CIM.
 The user
 registration flow is handled via scripts to fully customize the look and feel in the mobile app.
-After the user has registered, existing integrations like [App to Web Single Sign On](../../app-to-web/index.md) can be called from the Onegini Mobile SDK.
+After the user has registered, existing integrations like [App to Web Single Sign On](../../app-to-web/index.md) can be called from the OneWelcome Mobile SDK.

 ## Configure User Info endpoint

-For any type of the Identity Provider it is possible to configure an endpoint which Onegini Access will use as a source of user identity attributes.
-It is used by Onegini Access to expose UserInfo and populate ID Token with claims in OpenID Connect flows.
+For any type of the Identity Provider it is possible to configure an endpoint which OneWelcome Access will use as a source of user identity attributes.
+It is used by OneWelcome Access to expose UserInfo and populate ID Token with claims in OpenID Connect flows.
 This endpoint needs to be compliant with
 [Person API](https://docs-single-tenant.onegini.com/cim/stable/idp/api-reference/person-api.html).
 The reference implementation of this API is provided by CIM.
 Refer to CIM documentation for API specification and instructions how to enable it.